QiyangGeng/Cassandra/README.md

 the manager to await callback.

 #### Command Class
-The commands take advantage of the Spring framework, and allows for initialization, setup, and registration all by just extending the `Command` class and declaring itself a bean.
-This means that no class is dependent on any command, i.e. no class needs to mention the command in their code, i.e. no other files need to be edited.
+The commands take advantage of the Spring framework, and allows for initialization, setup, and registration of concrete child by just extending the `Command` class and declaring itself a bean.
+This means that no class is necessarily dependent on any command, i.e. no class needs to mention the command in their code, i.e. no other files need to be edited.
+This leads to great modularity and exten
 The abstract class itself contains some standard methods, such as `execute`, which executes the command, `invokes`, which returns a list of invokes the command responds to, and `description`, which returns a description of the command.